anastasiareitz/AzureDataTransfer/README.md

 This Azure Function App enables the export of big data (10M+ records per hour) from Azure Log Analytics to Blob Storage via Python SDKs.
 In testing, 50M records with 10 columns were successfully exported in approximately 1 hour using a Consumption (Serverless) hosting plan.

-This work expands upon: https://techcommunity.microsoft.com/t5/azure-integration-services-blog/how-to-use-logic-apps-to-handle-large-amount-of-data-from-log/ba-p/279746
+This work expands upon: [How to use logic apps to handle large amounts of data from log analtyics](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/how-to-use-logic-apps-to-handle-large-amount-of-data-from-log/ba-p/2797466)

 Inputs and Outputs:
 - <b>Input</b>: table(s), columns, and date range